 Raglan has delicious coffee, and we know you love a good cuppa in the morning, too.
 Head to Rock-It Kitchen a little way out of town and find yourself in a cosy woolshed, surrounded by native New Zealand plants with a tidal stream gently bubbling past.
 It is the perfect place to create the vibe for your day.
 You'll see why low-key and relaxed are words that perfectly describe Raglan.

-Why not get some adventure in while you're here?
-There’s plenty to do!
+Why not get some surfing in while you're here?
+There are plenty of waves!

 1pm: Lunch at The Shack

 The Shack is the place to eat in Raglan, serving up the finest local produce and delicious Rocket Coffee.
 With vegan, gluten-, and dairy-free options and free-range eggs and meat, you will be hard-pressed to find something you don’t want to eat on their menu.
 If you are having lunch a little later, or are just living on beach time, they offer local beer, wines, and ciders - perfect for a lazy summer afternoon.

 2pm: Shopping local.
 Start at Tony Sly Pottery

 90 Wallis Street, Raglan

 Tony Sly Pottery is made with love right here in Raglan.
 Using terracotta clay from Dunedin, Tony shapes honest, useful, and handmade pottery for cooks using colours from our landscapes - watery greens with turquoise soft blues and whites inspired by the harbour where his studio is located.
 From pasta bowls to mugs and utensil jars, you’ll want to take a piece of Raglan home with you.